IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 ## Setting up certificate ordering
 {: #setup}

 Before a certificate can be issued to you, {{site.data.keyword.cloudcerts_short}} must verify that you control all of the domains that you list in your request.
 To do so, {{site.data.keyword.cloudcerts_short}} uses DNS validation.
-Note that certificate ordering is an asynchronous operation.
 {: shortdesc}

 {{site.data.keyword.cloudcerts_short}} sends a challenge in the form of a Domain Name System (DNS) TXT record for you to add in your DNS service.
 For each domain that you request in your certificate, you get a separate DNS TXT record.
 After you add the DNS TXT record, {{site.data.keyword.cloudcerts_short}} and Let’s Encrypt check whether it's in your DNS service.
 If you successfully complete the challenge, you are issued a Let’s Encrypt certificate that is available in your {{site.data.keyword.cloudcerts_short}} instance.